murugavelkn/SQL-Training-Sessions/DataBase-Backups/FAQ-Answers/FAQ2.md

-c
+<p>I was recently asked to do an extra "adhoc" backup of a live database.
+This was so that the backup file could

-I was recently asked to do an extra "adhoc" backup of a live database.
-This was so that the backup file could be periodically restored into another database which was used for testing.
-The intention was to keep the backup file so that the testing database could be restored to be a “clean” copy of the live data after each testing session.<br /><br />
+   be periodically restored into another database which was used for testing.
+The intention was to keep the backup file so that the testing database could be restored to be a “clean” copy of the live data after each testing session.</p><br /><br />

-   This might seem like a simple enough task, but there is a problem with doing a one off backup like this.
+   <p>This might seem like a simple enough task, but there is a problem with doing a one off backup like this.
-   This is because the extra backup potentially breaks the back up chain, and could cause problems if a database restore becomes necessary before the next full backup. <br /><br />
+   This is because the extra backup potentially breaks the back up chain, and could cause problems if a database restore becomes necessary before the next full backup.</p> <br /><br />

    In our situation the live database has a full backup at a weekend with nightly differential backups taken during the week.
 Restoring the backup then involves restoring the last full backup